How about in a way that makes you more visual so you can memorize more information faster and with greater accuracy?

 Plus, I’ve been reading a John Grisham novel.
 It features a bus station in it.
 And I had recently watched Jackie Brown, which involves crowds milling in an airport and a shopping mall.

 It’s clear to me now that these viewing experiences have influenced what seemed to be a spontaneously produced analogy.
 But it wasn’t spontaneously produced.
-It’s the result of the mixture churning in my unconscious mind and getting pumped out into my conscious mind.
+It’s the result of the mixture churning in my unconscious mind, tapping into a certain amount of implicit memory, and then getting pumped out into my conscious mind.

 And it every element has filtered through my studies of Freud from years ago.
 Freud, who talked about the “police” who stand between the conscious and unconscious mind.
 The repressive gatekeepers who prevent our powers of creativity from helping us create the lives we want.